hollowverse-archive/infrastructure/README.md

 - If you are using [VS Code](http://code.visualstudio.com/), use [the extension recommended](./.vscode/extensions.json) in this repository.
 It will help you navigate the code, jump to definitions of resources, provide autocompletion and documentation for most of the resources.
 It will also format the code in a consistent style when you save the files.
 - If you are not using VS Code, use `terraform fmt` to format the configuration files for style consistency.

+---
+If you need help or wanna get in touch...